 - Uncorrected Vulnerabilities per 1000 devices

-The metrics above are also collected and reported by ISP vulnerability scanning process.
+The metrics above are also collected and reported by ISO vulnerability scanning process.
 Click here for detail definitions of metrics.

 Non-Authenticated vs. Authenticated Scans